What is Democracy

 Definition of Democracy

-The term ‘democracy’ has been derived from two Greek words ‘demos’ which means people and ‘kratos’ meaning ‘The power’.
+What is democracy: The term ‘democracy’ has been derived from two Greek words ‘demos’ which means people and ‘kratos’ meaning ‘The power’.
 Democracy therefore, means rule by the people.
-Democracy is a form of government in which the ruling power is vested in the hands of the people and the government is answerable to the people who can change it through constitutional means.There are basically two types of democracies:
+It is a form of government in which the ruling power is vested in the hands of the people and the government is answerable to the people who can change it through constitutional means.There are basically two types of democracies:

 1) Direct democracy